István Tarlós: Mayor of Óbuda-Békásmegyer

-Tarlós was not active in politics before the political change of the 1990s.
-He first entered politics by becoming a member of the anti-communist Alliance of Free Democrats (SZDSZ) in 1989.
-He then, supported by SZDSZ and Fidesz, became Budapest District III (Óbuda-Békásmegyer) Mayor in 1990.
+Tarlós first entered politics by becoming a member of the anti-communist Alliance of Free Democrats (SZDSZ) in 1989.
+He then became Budapest District III (Óbuda-Békásmegyer) Mayor in 1990 with the support of the SZDSZ and Fidesz.

-He left SZDSZ, which formed a coalition with the Hungarian Socialist Party (MSZP), because of ideological and moral differences in the summer of 1994.
-Tarlós could not accept the radical change in directions and principles of the party within the short period of its existence.
-He is an independent politician since then.
-As an independent, he had been continually reelected with large majorities as Mayor in Budapest District III in 1994, 1998 and 2002.
+Tarlós left SZDSZ in the summer of 1994 because of ideological and moral differences.
+He claims he could not accept the radical change in directions and principles of the party within the short period of its existence.
+He has been an independent politician since then.
+As an independent, he was reelected as Major of Budapest District III with large majorities in 1994, 1998 and 2002.

-Tarlós made it to establish functioning nexus with the liberal and socialist fraction within the Municipality of his district.
-The General Assembly regularly passed Tarlós's Budget Plan and Budget Report without abstention and black ball.
-The remains of the first conservative party of Prime Minister József Antall of the Hungarian Democratic Forum (MDF) was only to handle Tarlós's Budapest mayoral candidacy controversial, which resulted in numerous secession of own party members and leaders as well as demonstrations on the streets of District III and within the own walls.
+During his political career, Tarlós was able to establish a functioning coalition between the liberal and socialist fractions within the municipality of his district.
+The General Assembly regularly passed Tarlós's budget plans and budget reports without abstention or blackball.
+However, the remains of the first conservative party of the Prime Minister József Antall and the Hungarian Democratic Forum (MDF) considered Tarlós's Budapest mayoral candidacy controversial; which resulted in numerous secessions of party members and leaders as well as demonstrations on the streets of District III and within the town walls.

-Tarlós, supported by Fidesz, led by Viktor Orbán, entered the local election in 2006 as mayoral candidate of Budapest, and lost by a mere 1 percent against incumbent mayor Gábor Demszky (SZDSZ).
-Until Tarlós's challenge, Demszky always received large majorities.
-On the other hand, Tarlós received more votes than his supporter, Fidesz, altogether.
+In 2007, Tarlós entered the local election in 2006 as mayoral candidate of Budapest, and lost by a mere 1 percent against incumbent mayor Gábor Demszky (SZDSZ).

-He, still as independent but declared conservative politician, led the Fidesz-KDNP fraction in the General Assembly of Budapest from October 2006 until October 2010.
-Next to his role as fraction-leader Tarlós is presently leading the "Social Referendum 2008" campaign, initiated by Fidesz and Civil Social Basis.
+While still identifying as independent but declared conservative politician, Tarlósl ed the Fidesz-KDNP fraction in the General Assembly of Budapest from October 2006 until October 2010.
+Along with his role as fraction-leader, Tarlós led the "Social Referendum 2008" campaign, initiated by Fidesz and Civil Social Basis.